themaurixbo/dynexa-ethglobal-ba/README_CDP.md

    - This budget can now be used to:
      - Create quests and campaigns.
      - Issue GiftTokens and DYNEXA rewards to users.
-     - Optionally send part of that capital into Flare for yield generation.
+     - Internally we, as DYNEXA OWNERS  send part of that capital into Flare for yield generation.

 ---